fsdigitalllc/pancakes-builder/readme_partials.md

 - generate all the supported HTML that can be inserted using the builder.
 This is based on front matter from a data file. **Not active in production**.

 * gen_noncriticalcss
-- generate site-wide styles based on the theme stylesheet and user-defined styles that are in the section loop $index > 2. **active in production**.
+- generate site-wide styles based on the theme stylesheet and user-defined styles that are in the section `loop $index > 2`. **active in production**.

 ### HTML gen